Azure/azure-docs-sdk-dotnet/api/overview/azure/redis-cache.md

 ## Management library

-The Redis Cache management library allows you to manage Redis Cache resources and access keys.
+The Azure Cache for Redis management library allows you to manage Azure Cache for Redis resources and access keys.

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Redis.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].